theo-keyzer/Core-gen/Crystal.md

 The `&=` would be false if the previous one failed.
 The `|=` would be true if the previous one was true.
 The variable has a `?` option like `name? = tb1`.
 This would fail if `name` does not exist.
 No error is printed and the global errors flag is not updated - not seen as an error.
+The python version uses the `?` like `name ?` to test is name exits.

 #### Matching
 Match cases.